ontoportal/documentation/docs/_general/virtualization_environments.md

 status: Preliminary
 ---

+# Virtualization Environments

-OntoPortal OVF works in Virtualization environments such as VMware, VirtualBox, KVM, and Xen.
+OntoPortal OVF works in virtualization environments such as VMware, VirtualBox, KVM, and Xen.
 Instructions for each of these are provided below.

 ## VMware